Ditto: Odds Favor Warmer Than Average Into Spring

 February 28, 1981: Ice is out on Lake Minnetonka.
 Boats are enjoying the early thaw.

-TUESDAY NIGHT: Leftover clouds and flurries, damp.
+TUESDAY NIGHT: Light snow and flurries, slushy coating in the metro.
 Low: 26

 THURSDAY: More clouds than sun, brisk.
 Average for early March.
 Winds: N 8-13.
 Wake-up: 22.
 High: 33

 FRIDAY: Sunny start, then clouds increase.
 Winds: S 10-15.
 Wake-up: 19.
 High: 38

 SATURDAY: Partly sunny and milder.
 Winds: S 7-12.
 Wake-up: 30.
 High: 51

 SUNDAY: Peeks of sun, more hints of April.
 Winds: S 8-13.
 Wake-up: 38.
 High: 56

 MONDAY: Rain changes to snow, gusty and colder.
 Winds: NW 15-25.
 Wake-up: 40. high: 42 (falling)